priyanshi1404/Rock-Paper-Scissors-game/README.md

 generates number starting from 0(incluisve) and n(exclusive).
 If **1** is added to the function then, the range shifts from **1-n**
 However, we can use numbers-0,1 & 2 but for better representation I have used numbers starting from 1.

+The code file is attached to this repository.

 This code efficiently satisfies the main motive of the **ROCK-PAPER-SCISSORS GAME.**

 The output is as follows for the following code: